 - 9 tbsp sunflower oil

-- Serve these Romanian cabbage rolls (sarmale) with a dollop of sour cream (optional) and if you eat spicy - some chili / jalapeno peppers on the side.
+- Serve these Romanian cabbage rolls with a dollop of sour cream (optional) and if you eat spicy - some chili / jalapeno peppers aside.